-- 21. To the east, around 2.1km away, is Eastchurch, described in the Local Plan as a rural local service centre, and likely to serve rural populations for day-to-day services.
-Sheerness, a borough centre, is around 6km away.
-The Local Plan recognises that populations will travel to different centres for different needs.
-These are the closest settlements that could serve the needs of future occupiers. - 22.
-The roads to Minster and Eastchurch are long, and they do not have footways or streetlights for their entire lengths, making them unlikely destinations to reach by walking.
-Given the road widths and amount of traffic on these roads, cycling, for those able and inclined, appeared to me a reasonable option in both directions. - 23.
-The closest bus stops to the site are around 350m away, on Eastchurch Road, served by school morning and afternoon buses, and by approximately, hourly public buses in both directions between 07:30 and 19:30.
-The frequency of the buses would offer an alternative means of access to the services and facilities in the neighbouring settlements. - 24.
+- 21. The closest bus stops to the site are around 350m away, on Eastchurch Road, served by school morning and afternoon buses, and by approximately, hourly public buses in both directions between 07:30 and 19:30.
+The frequency of the buses would offer an alternative means of access to the services and facilities in the neighbouring settlements. - 22.
 However, I saw that part of the route to these bus stops passes along a byway with extremely poor surfacing and no street lighting.
 Reaching the bus stops would be challenging for those with poor sight, poor mobility, or those with small children to push.
-This makes the bus an unlikely choice in poor weather or poor light. - 25.
+This makes the bus an unlikely choice in poor weather or poor light. - 23.
 There are alternative bus stops a little further to the west.
-However, the footway from the site to them is not continuous the corner by Bell Farm Lane is a relatively tight bend with limited intervisibility, on rising ground, without footway or lighting.
+However, Bell Farm Lane is a narrow, unlit country lane with hedgerows, with little refuge for pedestrians from vehicles.
+Moreover, the corner on Plough Road by Bell Farm Lane is a relatively tight bend with limited intervisibility, on rising ground, without footway or lighting.
 Even taking into account the infrequency of traffic here, this bend exposes walkers directly to traffic from behind, in each direction, with little or no refuge.
-It is not a suitable option to rely on for access to bus services. - 26.
+It is not a suitable option to rely on for access to bus services. - 24.
 For this reason, and notwithstanding that the site has access to supermarket deliveries and broadband, future occupiers would depend largely on the private car to reach the services and facilities they need to meet their daily needs.
 The proposed development would not be a sustainable pattern of development.
 It would therefore conflict with LP policies ST3, ST6, and CP3 above, as well as LP policies ST1, DM5 and DM14 which, to ensure a sustainable pattern of development do not grant permission for the permanent occupancy of caravans and chalets and seek sustainable development and convenient routes and facilities for pedestrians.
-It would also conflict with section 9 of the Framework which encourages the planning system to actively manage patterns of growth in support of the objectives of promoting sustainable transport. - 27.
+It would also conflict with section 9 of the Framework which encourages the planning system to actively manage patterns of growth in support of the objectives of promoting sustainable transport. - 25.
 Notwithstanding this, in favourable conditions there would be access to public transport.
 Moreover, trips could result from the permitted use of the land for occupation during 10 months of the year, and without more permissions.
 Taking these factors and the physical circumstances into account, as well as the Framework, which indicates in paragraph 105 that opportunities to maximise sustainable transport solutions will vary between urban and rural areas, the adverse impact of the location of the development, in terms of access to services and facilities and the objectives of a sustainable pattern of development would be no more than moderate.